was a two masted wooden schooner built in 1853. She was rebuilt in 1869. At the time of her loss, she carried a cargo of wood.

 On September 8, 1885, the schooner Advance

 started to leak, became waterlogged and capsized in a gale 9 miles southeast of Sheboygan, Wisconsin.
 Her cargo of bark was valued at $1,200 and insured for $800.
 The captain and four of the crew drowned while attempting to reach shore in a yawl.
 They managed to make it within 200 feet of shore when their boat capsized in the breakers, only one sailor, Jacob Raum, survived.

 Last Document Of Enrollment Surrendered: Chicago: 10/26/1885: "Vessel Lost".

 The wreck of the Advance

 was located by sport fisherman in 1983.
-She was located approximately 2.5 miles from shore.
+The vessel is located approximately 2.5 miles from shore.
 The Advance

 is broken up, with most of her sitting in 80 feet of water, on a sand bottom in a pile, with pieces scattered nearby.
 The centerboard trunk is still standing upright.
 Her hull is only partially intact.